Janice Soprano: Biography

 Soon after that conversation, Bobby is murdered by the hitmen of Phil Leotardo (Frank Vincent) while buying a model train in a hobby store, making Janice a widow.
 Tony visits her afterward, and after a brief conversation assures her that he is there for her if she needs him.
 Janice desires to continue raising Bobby's children, Bobby III and Sophia with her daughter Domenica, but their grandparents also seek custody.
-Their fate remains unknown, although the two have previously shown contempt for Janice.
+Their fate remains unknown, although the two have previously shown contempt for Janice and it is mentioned that Bobby III wants to live with his Aunt.

 Janice's other focus seems to be on whatever assets she might receive including those from Uncle Junior.
 This prompts Tony to make a deal with "Uncle Pat" ensuring Junior's estate will go into a trust that will benefit Bobby's children and not Janice.
 Tony also extracts a promise from Phil Leotardo's men to pay a settlement to Janice, after Phil's vendetta against Tony led to Bobby's murder.